MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 For a sample that demonstrates how to use this interface in a WPF app, see the [ShareSource](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/ShareSource) sample.

-## Feature roadmap

-Here is the current state of XAML Islands-related features:

-* **C++ Win32 apps:** The UWP XAML hosting API is considered version 1.0 as of Windows 10, version 1903.
-* **Managed apps that target .NET Framework 4.6.2 and later:** The XAML Island controls that are available in the [version 6.0.0 NuGet packages](#configure-your-project-to-use-the-xaml-island-net-controls) are considered version 1.0 for apps that target the .NET Framework 4.6.2 and later.
-* **Managed apps that target .NET Core 3.0 and later:** The controls that are available in the [version 6.0.0 NuGet packages](#configure-your-project-to-use-the-xaml-island-net-controls) are still in developer preview for apps that target the .NET Core 3.0 and later.
-The version 1.0 release of these controls for .NET Core 3.0 and later are planned for a later release.

 ## Additional resources

 For more background information and tutorials about using XAML Islands, see the following articles and resources:

-* [Modernize a WPF app tutorial](modernize-wpf-tutorial.md): This tutorial provides step-by-step instructions for using the wrapped controls and host controls in the Windows Community Toolkit to add UWP controls to an existing WPF line-of-business application.
+* [Modernize a WPF app tutorial](modernize-wpf-tutorial.md): This tutorial provides step-by-step instructions for using the wrapped controls and host controls in the Windows Community Toolkit to add WinRT XAML controls to an existing WPF line-of-business application.
 This tutorial includes the complete code for the WPF application as well as detailed instructions for each step in the process.
 * [XAML Islands code samples](https://github.com/microsoft/Xaml-Islands-Samples): This repo contains Windows Forms, WPF, and C++/Win32 samples that demonstrate how to use XAML Islands.
 * [XAML Islands v1 - Updates and Roadmap](https://blogs.windows.com/windowsdeveloper/2019/06/13/xaml-islands-v1-updates-and-roadmap): This blog post discusses many common questions about XAML Islands and provides a detailed development roadmap.